m-lamonaca/programming-notes/Database/MongoDB.md

 Without indexes, MongoDB must perform a _collection scan_ (_COLLSCAN_): scan every document in a collection, to select those documents that match the query statement.
 If an appropriate index exists for a query, MongoDB can use the index to limit the number of documents it must inspect (_IXSCAN_).

-Indexes are special data structures that store a small portion of the collection’s data set in an easy to traverse form.
+Indexes are special data structures that store a small portion of the collection's data set in an easy to traverse form.
 The index stores the value of a specific field or set of fields, ordered by the value of the field.
 The ordering of the index entries supports efficient equality matches and range-based query operations.
 In addition, MongoDB can return sorted results by using the ordering in the index.

 Indexes _slow down writing operations_ since the index must be updated at every writing.